Univ.Prof. Dr. Michael Meyer

 Michael Meyer’s research and teaching is about nonprofit-management and governance, the third sector and civil society, the diffusion of management thinking into NPOs, and entrepreneurial ways of solving societal problems, e.g. social entrepreneurship and social innovation.
 At WU Vienna, he teaches undergraduates, graduates, PhDs, and Executives.
 Beyond nonprofit management, he also offers courses on leadership, teambuilding, organizational behavior, and organization theory.

 Michael Meyer has been the head of the Institute for Nonprofit-Management at WU Vienna (University of Economics and Business) since 2005.
-He is also member of the academic board of the Professional MBA Program for Social Management, and an academic director of WU’s Competence Center for NPOs and Social Entrepreneurship.
+He is one of the academic directors of WU’s Professional Master in Social Innovation and Management, and an academic director of WU’s Competence Center for NPOs and Social Entrepreneurship.
 Michael also contributes to the editorial board of NVSQ and NML, the two most impactful academic journals of the field.

 You can find more about Michael’s CV, projects, and publications on WU FIDES: